ShimmiChristo/shimmin-blog-starter/content/players/dylan/index.md

 <!-- const { nodes } = allMdx() -->
 <!-- <MDXRenderer>{props.pageContext.frontmatter.blog}</MDXRenderer> -->

-2021 MVP and second year captain.
-Dylan is looking to lead his team to victory for the second straight year.
+The 2021 MVP and third year Blue Team captain.
+Dylan is looking to getting his team back on track for a second cup victory.

 El Capitan of the blue team.
 Self proclaimed commissioner of the BFBH Cup.
 Crohn's bro.
 Proud owner of a Dodge Grand Caravan.
 Don't be fooled by the low handicap, golf courses in Indiana are EZ.